 Impact on the World

-From an economic standpoint, businesses beneﬁt as well through a larger labor pool, which is especially helpful in low unemployment markets.
+From an economic standpoint, businesses beneﬁt through a larger labor pool, which is especially helpful in low unemployment markets.
 In developed nations, 50-70% of working-age people with a disability are unemployed.
 In developing nations, the numbers are as high as 80-90%.6 With new technology, those numbers can be signiﬁcantly lowered, oﬀering new employment opportunities for individuals and businesses alike.

 Finally, this also decreases the need for subsidization of this population.
 As stated in the introduction, the U.S. alone spends $145 billion on disability insurance.
 As technology enables people to become gainfully employed, they are not solely dependent on subsidies, thereby lowering tax expenditures and allowing the government to either lower taxes or allocate funding elsewhere.
 This also gives new workers the ability to spend that money, feeding the economy even further.